 About the Eurodesk Survey

 The Eurodesk Survey is a project of Eurodesk.
 It is an online European-wide survey, carried out and published by Eurodesk Brussels Link.
-The 2019 edition reached 3495 respondents from 34 countries in Europe, targeting people from 15 to over 30 years old.
+The 2019 edition reached 3495 respondents residing in 53 countries in Europe and beyond, and targeting people from 15 to over 30 years old.
 The survey aims to gather the experiences of mobile and non-mobile youth and young adults, researching different aspects related to access to information and learning mobility.